 Succulents that form clumps, such as Aloes, Haworthias, and Agaves, should be divided by simply taking the plant out of its pot and splitting the rootball.
-Cacti that form numerous heads, such as many Mammillaria and Echinopsis can be divided, or cut off individual heads and use them as cuttings.
+Cacti that form numerous heads, such as Mammillarias and Echinopsis, can be separated or cut off and used as cuttings.

 How to Do It

 1. Choose a healthy piece of stem at least 4 inches (10 cm) long and cut it off cleanly with snips.
 Use tongs when handling spiny cacti.
-For plants without stems, remove whole leaves by hand (don't cut them off).
-Sit cuttings on a window sill and leave them until the cut surfaces have healed over.
+For plants without stems, remove whole leaves by hand (do not cut them off).
+Sit cuttings on a windowsill and leave them until the cut surfaces have healed over.

-2. Fill a 2.7 or 3.5 inches (7 or 9 cm) pot with cactus potting soil, then insert the base of each cutting to a depth of about 0.8 inches (2 cm), or deep enough that it stands upwards.
+2. Fill a 2.8 or 3.6 inches (7 or 9 cm) pot with cactus and succulent potting mix, then insert each cutting base to a depth of about 0.8 inches (2 cm), or deep enough that it stands upwards.

 3. Water liberally, then place the pot on a warm windowsill, preferably not in direct sunlight.
 Do not place cactus or succulent cuttings in a propagator or cover them with a plastic bag.